Grandview at Bay Beach

 Funny and playful, pugs are adorable companions and their small size means you can take them with you anywhere.
 They are easy to house-train but can face a lot of health complications, particularly breathing problems.

-When getting a pug, it is recommended that you get puppies from a reliable, ethical breeder to ensure that you get a healthy puppy.
-Pugs also tend to be rather noisy and will bark at almost anything unless trained to do so otherwise, so invest in obedience school so your condo neighbors don’t end up loathing your pup.
+When getting a pug, it is recommended that you get a puppy from a reliable, ethical breeder to ensure that you get a healthy puppy.
+They also tend to bark unless properly trained, so obedience training is recommended.

 5. Corgis